Orange Knowledge Programmes (OKP)

 The Institute for Housing and Urban Development (IHS) and International Institute for Social Studies (ISS) have a different OKP application process.
 More information on the application process for IHS can be found here.
 More information on the application process for ISS can be found here.

-- MBA RSM will have a deadline on 30 July 2018.
+- MBA RSM will have a deadline in summer 2019.
 More details will follow soon.

 - The OKP deadlines for programmes of IHS are published here.